 Centium works closely with a number of Local Councils and State Government colleagues to implement information security best practice.
 We ensure these agencies are compliant with all requisite standards and their staff are trained in their roles and responsibilities.
 We also test the preparedness of our client’s response to potential threats by conducting tailored, real-life simulation scenarios.

-For a free, no obligation conversation about getting started with the next phase of your cyber security journey, call Centium’s Director Cyber Security and Resilience, Dr Edward Phelps, on 0402 111 226 or contact us online.
+For a free, no obligation conversation about getting started with the next phase of your cyber security journey, call Centium’s Director Cyber & IT, Scott Thomson, on 0412 562 797 or contact us online.